Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

             }]
         }

-Then load this file:
+Instantiate the ``QuantumServerless`` instance from the configuration file:

 .. code-block::
     :caption: verify the name and the path to load the file

         serverless = QuantumServerless.load_configuration("./config.json")

-And use it as follow:
+And use it as follows:

 .. code-block::
     :caption: remember to use the same provider name